TimVosch/alacarte/readme.md

 - `child *ModelSchema[N]`: the related schema
 - `binder Binder[M, N]`: a function that assigns []N childs to []M parents
     - Simple cases its looping over M and N and see if N.parent_id == M.id
-- `where func(parents []M) QueryMod`: a query modifier that adds a filter on the child query to only return rows related to the parents.
+- `wherer func(parents []M) QueryMod`: a query modifier that adds a filter on the child query to only return rows related to the parents.

 and will have return closures: